bregman-arie/devops-exercises/README.md

 <details>
 <summary>What happens if you send a packet that is bigger than the MTU?</summary><br><b>

-With IPv4 protocol, router can fragment the PDU then send all the fragmented PDU through the transaction.
+With IPv4 protocol, the router can fragment the PDU then send all the fragmented PDU through the transaction.

 With IPv6 protocol, it issues an error to the user's computer.
 </b></details>